21 March 2026

 Take honest joy in good work.

-Try to understand what connects with Epic.
+Try to understand how things connect within Epic.

 That matters because Epic does not stand alone.

-Population health touches every level of the healthcare system.
+Epic touches every level of the healthcare system.

-The goal is to help people do the right work for the right patient at the right time.
+To help people do the right work for the right patient at the right time.

 A small change in one place can affect many other areas.